dtolonen/technical_writing_portfolio/README.md

 <br>

-Please select a page from the <a href="https://github.com/dtolonen/technical_writing_portfolio/wiki">wiki page</a> or from the list below.
+Please select a sample text from the <a href="https://github.com/dtolonen/technical_writing_portfolio/wiki">wiki page</a> or from the list below.

 <br><br>